-Eligible participants will be initially identified by healthcare staff (e.g., primary care reception staff and/or a clinician conducting an initial triage), who will then direct the patient to a study clinician who has been trained in trial procedures and is included on the site delegation log.
-Study clinicians could be doctors, advanced nurse practitioners, paramedics, pharmacists, or other healthcare professionals, but must be familiar with diagnosing cellulitis.
-Where possible, potential participants will be directed to our study website where they can access information about the study and watch a short video explaining the study, or be sent information about the study including the Participant Information Sheet, following their initial contact with their healthcare provider.
+Potentially eligible participants will be initially identified by healthcare staff (e.g., primary care reception staff and/or a clinician conducting an initial triage).
+Where possible, potential participants will be directed to our study website where they can access information about the study and watch a short video explaining the study or be sent information about the study prior to their consultation.